Introduction:

 There are 2 types of toxins; endotoxins and exotoxins.

-Endotoxins: are found only in gram-negative bacteria. ndotoxins are a specific type of toxin that is part of the outer membrane of Gram-negative bacteria and is released when the cell dies.
+Endotoxins are found only in gram-negative bacteria. ndotoxins are a specific type of toxin that is part of the outer membrane of Gram-negative bacteria and is released when the cell dies.

 Endotoxins are the lipid A portion of the lipopolysaccharide of the cell membrane.
 Endotoxins bind to receptors on macrophages, B cells, etc and stimulate production of acute-phase cytokines, stimulate B cell growth.
 At a low concentration they result in fever, vasodilation and inflammation.
 At high concentration they can result in shock and death.

-Exotoxins are produced by some gram-negative and by gram positive bacterial.
+Exotosins are produced by some gram-negative and by gram positive bacterial.
 Exotoxins are proteins secreted by the bacteria while they are alive.

 Exotoxins are often dimeric in structure with A and B subunits (A-B toxins).
 B binds to a cell receptor and A is transferred into the cell.
 Biochemical targets include ribosomes, transport mechanisms, intracellular signals.
 The genes for exotoxins are encoded on a plasmid or on a lysogenic phage.
 One important group of exotoxins are the superantigens.